 Students may experience an illness, injury, or psychological condition, herein referred to as a health condition, which significantly impairs their ability to function successfully or safely in their roles as students.
 In these instances, time away from the University for treatment and recovery can restore functioning to a level that will enable them to return to the University.

 The Vice Provost for Student Life or designee, in consultation with the appropriate mental and medical health professionals and other staff as deemed necessary, is responsible for the implementation of the policy.

-Contact the Office of Student Life for a copy of the entire Policy for Withdrawal for Health Reasons or refer to the website.
+Contact the Office of Student Life for a copy of the entire Policy for Withdrawal for Health Reasons or refer to the current student handbook.